Yesterday I attended a Coaches Clinic, where One of the Coaches read the poem below during his speech ...after talking about

 Yes, I see the name of the person

 And I also read the date of birth and death

 But even that might not stick.

-But thinking about the individual
+But thinking about

 In fact, I can't help it but to remember the dash.